ude-ewl/osE2M2s/README.md

 ```

 ### Full reproducibility (all SRE scenarios)
 The model uses predefined settings for the strength and the timing profile of the SRE.
 To activate a specific scenario, you must remove the asterisk (*) in front of the corresponding lines (253-268).
 For example, to simulate a scenario with 6.60% rebound concentrated during PV production hours (simultaneous), remove the asterisks before these lines.
-Only one SRE effect strength should be active at a time.
+On a machine that meets the recommended system requirements, the full model run should complete in under one hour.

 ```text
 gams